All Conditions & Treatments

 Fit senior man doing side planking.

-Advancements in medical technology, technique and pain management have made it possible for some patients to have a total hip replacement on an outpatient basis.
-This can offer many benefits to people who qualify for this procedure.
+Advancements in medical technology, technique and pain management have made it possible for most patients to have a total hip replacement as an outpatient basis.
+This offers many benefits to people who qualify for this procedure as an outpatient.
+HSS performs more hip and knee replacements and more outpatient orthopedic procedures than any other hospital system in the world.

 What is outpatient hip replacement surgery?